 …see a modern and unique glass vase that is only $1.60.

-Modern and unique pairs nicely with old-fashioned hydrangeas on my bedside table.
-If I didn’t do a quick stroll around the store last week after looking at the furniture, I would have never seen this vase.
+Modern and unique pairs nicely with old-fashioned hydrangeas on a bedside table.
+If I didn’t do a quick stroll around the thrift store after looking at the furniture, I would have never found this vase.

-Tip No. 2: Know your style.
-You have to know what you like and don’t like – otherwise everything just looks like junk.
+You have to know what you like and don’t like – otherwise everything just looks like clutter and junk.

-Tip No. 5: Shop often – Mark it on your calendar.
-I go at least once a week.
-Find out when they put out new items or get deliveries.
+Make thrifting a weekly event.
+Mark it on your calendar.
+I go once a week.
+Find out when the stores near you put out new items.
 This way you get a better chance of finding something sought after.

-Tip No. 6: Look for items that are useful –have good lines and shape.
+When browsing the thrift store aisles, look for items that have good lines and shape.
 It is also important that they are in good condition and can be cleaned up with soap and water.